openhab/openhab-addons/addons/binding/org.openhab.binding.mcp23017/README.md

 This binding allows you to have native access for MCP23017 I/O expander on I2C bus.
 It was tested with Raspberry Pi 2 and Raspberry Pi 3, but probably should work with other devices supported by [Pi4J](http://pi4j.com/) library.

-On Raspberry PI the user on which openHAB is running (default user name is "openhab") needs to be added to groups "i2c" and  "gpio".
+On Raspberry Pi the user on which openHAB is running (default user name is "openhab") needs to be added to groups "i2c" and  "gpio".

 ## Dependencies